krassowski/snp_aaa/README.md

 ## About

-The code in the repository was written during 60-hours internship in Institute of Biochemistry and Biophysics Polish Academy of Sciences, under supervision and guidance of Paweł Szczęsny.
+The code in the repository as available before 2016-06-30 was written during 60-hours internship in Institute of Biochemistry and Biophysics Polish Academy of Sciences, under supervision and guidance of Paweł Szczęsny.